 Data centers are no longer only a requirement for large enterprises.
 With the increase in business complexities, even smaller organizations are being forced to move their network infrastructure from the confines of a small room to large data centers, resulting in the need to better manage resources like software, hardware, and network facilities including power, cooling, and the performance of overall physical infrastructure.

 As the need for managed data centers increases, ensuring the effectiveness of critical environments will become a higher priority for organizations.
-Data center infrastructure management system (DCIM) is an extension of network infrastructure management that specifically deals with the complexities of data centers and managing infrastructure resources such as servers, switches, storage components, etc.
+Data center infrastructure management system (DCIM) is an extension of IT infrastructure management that specifically deals with the complexities of data centers and managing infrastructure resources such as servers, switches, storage components, etc.

 "75 percent of data center managers installed DCIM tool to cut costs."

 The requirement for on-demand technology and the cost of deploying and managing it has been steadily growing in the past few years.
 In order to manage the increasing costs, complex deployment, and to maintain steady uptime and availability, data center managers need to stay informed about the status of their data center infrastructure monitoring devices at all times.
 This is where data center infrastructure management solutions come in handy.
 Besides providing the necessary data, DCIM can also be used to optimize capacity, cut costs, save energy, and avoid downtime, all at the same time.